-Turkish rescuers drill into rubble to seek quake victims
+Turkish rescuers find last quake victims; death toll hits 41

 Her husband Zulkuf said the student went to extraordinary lengths to get them out, especially when his wife’s leg was trapped by debris.
 With other workers holding the student by his legs, he stretched toward the woman and freed her.

-Turkey’s Emergency and Disaster Management Presidency said close to 4,000 workers and 22 dogs have been involved in the search-and-rescue operation since Friday.
+Turkey’s Emergency and Disaster Management Presidency said close to 4,000 workers and 22 dogs have been involved in the search-and-rescue operation.

 Earthquakes are frequent in Turkey, which sits atop two major fault lines.

-Friday’s quake hit at 8:55 p.m in the city that lies 565 kilometers (350 miles) east of Ankara.
-It was followed by hundreds of aftershocks.

-It’s not the first time that Elazig has seen a fatal quake — a magnitude 6.0 earthquake killed 51 people there in 2010.
+The city of Elazig has been hit by fatal quakes before — a magnitude 6.0 earthquake killed 51 people there in 2010.

 Turkey’s worst quake in decades came in 1999, when a pair of strong earthquakes struck northwest Turkey, killing around 18,000 people.